How AquaRech is Revolutionizing Aquaculture in Kenya with Digital Technology

 The smartphone version, available on Google Play and the App Store, goes beyond e-commerce.
 It allows farmers to record daily production metrics, tracking fish growth and feed consumption, which helps them monitor fish growth in relation to feed usage.
 Additionally, it connects to IoT water temperature sensors, which we are piloting with 100 farmers.
 This enables farmers to practice precision feeding based on climate conditions.
 The app also generates performance reports, such as feed conversion ratio (FCR) data, for specific ponds or cages.

 Lastly, the smartphone app provides farmers access to our fish market through the digital platform.
 We have also vertically integrated the system to connect consumers directly with locally farmed fish.
-Our aquaRech Fish Farmer app supports farmers, while the aquaRech Fish Daily app is consumer-facing.
+Our aquaRech Fish Farmer app supports farmers, while the aquaRech Fish Deli app is consumer-facing.
 The consumer app allows customers to order Kenyan-farmed tilapia, which we prepare using air-frying technology to maintain nutrients, and we deliver it to their doorstep.
-We have five outlets in Kenya, including two in Nairobi, where consumers can access high-quality, value-added fish through the Fish Daily app.
+We have five outlets in Kenya, including two in Nairobi, where consumers can access high-quality, value-added fish through the Fish Deli app.

 In summary, our three apps consist of two horizontal platforms (for farmers and traders) and one vertical platform (for consumers), all working together to enhance the aquaculture ecosystem.